How big is your down payment?

 Closing Adjustments – The previous owner may have paid property tax or utilities in advance, and they want to be credited for those payments.
 Any bills after the closing date are the responsibility of the purchaser.
 A lawyer will let you know what they are once the various searches have been completed.

 New Home Warranty- In most provinces new homes are covered by a new home warranty program.
-The cost to the purchaser for this warranty is approximately $600.
+The cost to the purchaser for this warranty is calculated according to purchase price.
 Should the builder default or fail to build to an agreed-upon standard, the fund will finish or repair the deficiencies to a maximum amount.
 For more information on Ontario new home warranty visit http://www.tarion.com.

 When walking through a home you’d love to buy, it’s hard to put aside your emotions and really ‘see’ what kind of shape it’s in.
 Now that you are buying, it’s time to see everything.
 Home inspections rarely cost more than a few hundred dollars, and their service can save you from unpleasant surprises when you move in.